kibo-money/kibo/README.md

 ## Description

+*TLDR*: **A better, FOSS, Bitcoin-only, self-hostable Glassnode**

-**kibō** (*hope* in japanese, formerly Satonomics) is a suite of tools that aims to help you understand Bitcoin's various dynamics.
+**kibō** (*hope* in japanese) is a suite of tools that aims to help you understand Bitcoin's various dynamics.
 To do that, there is a wide number of charts and datasets with a scale by date but also by height free for you to explore.
 Which allows you to verify an incredible number of things, from the number of UTXOs to the repartition of the supply between different groups over time, with many things in between and it's all made possible thanks to Bitcoin's transparency.
 Whether you're an enthusiast, a researcher, a miner, an analyst, a trader, a skeptic or just curious, there is something new to learn for everyone !

 While it's not the first tool trying to solve this problem, it's the first that is completely free, open-source and self-hostable.
 Which is very important as, just like for Bitcoin itself, I strongly believe that everyone should have access to this kind of data.